 A two-berth campervan works very well, but only if it matches how you like to travel.

 If you plan to spend most days outdoors, cook simple meals, and move around often, the compact size is a benefit.
 You will probably appreciate lower fuel costs, easier driving, and less hassle in urban areas.
-If your trip is built around flexibility and scenery rather than staying inside the van for long stretches, this format makes sense.
+If your trip is built around flexibility and scenery rather than long stretches spent inside the van, this format makes sense.

 If, on the other hand, you want a full indoor living area, separate shower and toilet, or lots of standing space, a two-berth van may feel too compact.
 That does not make it the wrong choice – just a different one.
-Many travelers are happier in a smaller van because it fits the trip better.
+Many travellers are happier in a smaller van because it better fits the trip.
 Others discover they really want more interior room, especially in winter or on a very long journey.

 That is why it helps to think honestly about your habits.
 Are you comfortable sharing a compact space?
 Do you want to freedom camp where suitable and stay mobile, or spend more time in powered campgrounds with larger facilities?
+If you are considering freedom camping, it is important to check that your 2-berth campervan is certified self-contained.
+Most quality rental vans in New Zealand do meet this standard, which means they carry the facilities needed for responsible overnight stays outside of designated campgrounds.
+Look for the certification sticker, as it’s required by many councils for overnight parking in freedom camping spots.
 Are you packing for practical travel, or trying to bring half your wardrobe?
 The right answer depends on the kind of trip you want, not the biggest vehicle available.

 Comfort on the road is about more than the bed

 When people imagine campervan comfort, they usually think about sleeping.
-But day-to-day comfort comes from lots of smaller things working well together.
+But day-to-day comfort comes from many small things working well together.

 Good seating matters when you are covering distance.
-So does visibility, especially for drivers who are new to left-side driving.
+So does visibility, especially for new drivers on the left side.
 A van that feels steady and straightforward to handle reduces fatigue.
 That is one reason smaller campervans appeal to overseas visitors – they let you focus on the road and the scenery instead of wrestling with the vehicle.

 A practical kitchen setup also changes the feel of the trip.
 You do not need a huge onboard kitchen to eat well, but you do need a usable one.
 Cold storage, bench space, accessible utensils, and a setup that does not require unpacking half the van every time you stop all make a difference.